7th Guards Mountain Air Assault Division

-The 7th Guards Mountain Air Assault Division is an elite guards division of the Russian Airborne Troops (Military Unit Number 61756).
+The 7th Guards Mountain Red Banner, Orders of Suvorov and Kutuzov Air Assault Division is the only elite guards (other than Spetsnaz VDV) division of the Russian Airborne Forces (VDV) (Military Unit Number 61756) responsible for mountain warfare and jungle warfare.

 The 7th Guards Airborne Division was formed in September 1948 based on 322nd Guards Rifle Regiment which fought in Eastern Europe in World War II.
 In October 1948 the division was relocated to Kaunas, Lithuania.
 During the Cold War period, the division served in the suppression of the Hungarian and Czech revolutions.
 In August 1993, the division was relocated to Novorossisk, Russia.
 It took part in various counter-insurgency operations in the Caucasus region.
 On 1 December 2006 it was renamed as 7th Guards Mountain Air Assault Division.

-In 2014 the division's 247th Guards Air Assault Regiment allegedly took part in the War in Donbas in Ukraine.
+In 2014 the division's 247th Guards Air Assault Regiment took part in the war in Donbas in Ukraine.

-Since February 2022 the division has been heavily engaged in the invasion of Ukraine with its commanding general having been reportedly killed in action on February 28.
+Since February 2022 the division has been heavily engaged in the invasion of Ukraine with its commanding general having been reportedly killed in action on February 28, 2022.